 Loggly compares the difference of percentages within the scope of all events in a given search–NOT absolute numbers.

 Anomaly Detection highlights anomalies in your logs that come from major changes in the frequency of certain log events.
-For example, you can immediately see if you have a big increase in errors after a new code deployment, if you have a jump in Amazon EC2 configurations, or if you have an unusual number of user login failures that could signal an attacker looking for vulnerabilities.
+For example, you can immediately see whether you have a big increase in errors after a new code deployment, a jump in Amazon EC2 configurations, or an unusual number of user log-in failures that could signal an attacker looking for vulnerabilities.

-However, it’s not uncommon for things that you never thought about to be the ones that cause the really tricky problems.
-Anomaly detection alerts are a way to find out about things that you haven’t anticipated.
-You can tell Loggly to notify you of anything that deviates from normal levels in the log fields you want to monitor.
+However, it is not uncommon for situations you considered to be the ones that cause issues.
+Anomaly detection alerts are a way to find out about things you haven’t anticipated.
+You can tell Loggly to notify you of anything that deviates from normal levels in the log fields you monitor.

-Example: the ‘syslog.severity’ or ‘json.level’ fields in your log messages contain a lot of information.
-You might have a baseline level of ERROR and CRITICAL messages that don’t really signal trouble, but what if these values creep up?
-Let’s say that your normal ratio is 90% INFO and 10% ERROR and CRITICAL messages.
-Loggly anomaly detection alerts will notify you if any of these values deviate from "normal" beyond a defined threshold.
-You can then go directly to the relevant events in Loggly to investigate.
+json.level fields in log messages contain a lot of information, you might have a baseline level of ERROR and CRITICAL messages that wouldn't signal trouble.
+But if the values were to steadily increase over time, they might signal trouble.
+If your normal ratio were 90% INFO and 10% ERROR and CRITICAL messages, a Loggly anomaly detection alert would notify you if any of these values deviated from normal beyond a defined threshold.
+You could then go directly to the relevant events in Loggly to investigate.

-Loggly analyzes countless field values in parallel as it ingests your logs, determines the normal value ranges in your logs, and brings the ones with the biggest changes to your attention in near real-time.
-You will see any significant deviations, even the ones you had never thought about.
-And you can take action before they turn into problems.
+Loggly analyzes countless field values simultaneously as it ingests your logs, determines the normal value ranges in them, and brings those with the biggest changes to your attention in near real-time.
+You can see any significant deviations, even those you may not have thought about.
+Anomaly detection allows you to take action before the anomalies turn into problems.

-When the anomaly significance score is higher, it means there’s a big anomaly.
-This takes into account the change from the background time range, as well as the size of the value relative to others.
-The score doesn’t really have any meaning in an absolute sense, only relative to the other field values.
+When an anomaly significance score is higher, it means a big anomaly exists.
+The alert takes into account the change from the background time range and the size of the value relative to others.
+The score doesn’t really have any meaning in an absolute sense.
+The meaning is only relative to the other field values.

-You may want to suppress alerts when there is a planned outage such as a maintenance window or system upgrade.
-This will prevent alerts from being sent and disrupting your support team.
-Additionally, you may want to suppress alerts after you have acknowledged the problem in order to avoid duplicate alerts.
-Alert suppression in these cases can help avoid being inundated with information we are already aware of and help us focus on information that will help resolve issues at hand.
+You may want to suppress alerts when an outage is planned, for example a maintenance window or system upgrade.
+Alert Suppression prevents alerts from being sent and disrupting your support team.
+Additionally, you may want to suppress alerts to avoid duplicate alerts after you have acknowledged a problem.
+Alert suppression in these cases can help you avoid being inundated with information you are already aware of and help you focus on information that can help resolve issues at hand.

-Once alerts are configured and you are receiving them, you can start to set alert suppression parameters.
+After alerts are configured and you are receiving them, you can follow the instructions below to set alert suppression parameters.

 - On the Alerts page, identify the alert you want to suppress.
-If this alert is not currently suppressed, the ‘None’ values will be displayed here.
-To set suppress parameters, select the ‘None’ link.
-If an alert is not active it will have an N/A to indicate that you cannot suppress it.
+If this alert is not currently suppressed, the None values are displayed.
+To set suppress parameters, select the None link.
+If an alert is not active Loggly displays an N/A to indicate that you cannot suppress it.